-The Consecutive Education program is completed in 4 successive terms, starting in May and ending in August the following year, which enables our graduates to be out in the job market by September.
+The Consecutive Education program is completed in 4 successive terms, starting in May and ending in August the following year, which enables our graduates to be out in the job market a year earlier than most other programs.

 Application Process